 By Stephanie Younger •

 Starr and her family reside in a Black neighborhood, Garden Heights.
-After losing one of her childhood friends, Natasha, to gun violence, Starr, Seven and Sekani were enrolled in Williamson Prep.
-Now at 16-year-old, Starr makes an effort to avoid being stereotyped by code-switching and being cautious her mannerisms at this wealthy, predominantly white private school, around her best friends and her white boyfriend.
+After losing one of her childhood friends, Natasha to gun violence, Starr, Seven and Sekani were enrolled in Williamson Prep.
+Now at 16-year-old, Starr makes an effort to avoid being stereotyped by code-switching and being cautious of her mannerisms at this wealthy, predominantly white private school, around her best friends and her white boyfriend.
 While her white counterparts are praised for co-opting African American Vernacular English (AAVE), Starr says, “Slang makes them cool.
 Slang makes me hood.”

 Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.